 Finally, the purchase confirmation screen, which must provide clear and concise information, enabling immediate access to said tickets.

 Testing & Modifications

 After testing the prototype in high fidelity with the same users involved in the interviews, I decided to change the home screen layout from a full-screen vertical scroll to a more grid-based one.
 This way, we can see more films nearby at a glance and detect what are the best recommendations quickly.

 I rejected the idea of having the “Search” and “Profile” sections at the top in favour of a bottom bar, thus managing to unite all the sections, in addition to giving even more importance to the day of the week on which the user wants to buy the ticket.

 The different cards for cinemas to watch a specific movie, on the map screen, were modified from a horizontal scroll to a more coherent and consistent, all-in-one column.

 Finally, an option to select or change the payment method was added to the movie title page to avoid having to go through the configuration screen to change it, and then come back again to finish the process.

 Cinema tickets at low prices.
 Mixing those two concepts brought a stylish and minimal design that immediately symbolizes what the user can expect from the App.
 The gradient also helps to keep a subtle but present consistency across all steps, from the icon itself to the main screens.

-CheapFilm aimed to copy the experience that everybody has at the Cinema and sees all the main posters for the movies currently screening.
+CheapFilm aimed to copy the experience that everybody has when arrives at the Cinema and sees all the main posters for the movies currently screening.